sstangl/openpowerlifting/docs/how-to-add-a-meet.md

   - The next column should contain the competitor's best deadlift attempt in kilograms `BestDeadliftKg`.
   - The next column should contain the competitor's total in kilograms `TotalKg`.
 2. Save the file as `entries.csv` in the same folder as meet.csv.

+For meets that are in pounds:
+1. Change anything `Kg` to `LBS`.
+2. Once completed with step two of part two open Ubuntu and go to the directory you just added
+- Go to the federation's directory for which you are trying to add a meet.
+  - Type: `cd openpowerlifting`
+  - Type: `cd meet-data`
+  - Type: `cd ${FEDNAME}`
+- Go to the directory you just added.
+  - Type: `cd ${DIRNAME}`
+3. Run `../../../scripts/csv-tokg entries.csv`
+4. Run `../../../scripts/fix-weightclasses entries.csv`

 Tips
 1. Look at recent USAPL `meet-data` files for an example of how to format `entries.csv`.